Updated 10 April 2025

 Exercise and training

-Ask about the pets' daily activity levels, and when is best to give them exercise to ensure a good night's sleep for everyone.
+Ask about the pets' daily activity levels, whether there is a dog walker service in place and when is best to give them exercise to ensure a good night's sleep for everyone.

-Find out where it's kept, where the litter is and how often it needs to be changed.
+Find out where the litter box is kept, where the litter is and how often it needs to be changed.
+Find out if there is a particular toilet routine and anything to be cautious of.

 Garden access